TikaFlow/bash-sql/README.md

 The characters in the argument string must be legal hexadecimal digits.
-If the argument contains any non-hexadecimal digits, or is itself NULL, the result is NULL:
+If the argument contains any non-hexadecimal digits, or is itself NULL, the result is NULL.

 It's the opposite of the [HEX()](#hex) function.
-This is different from the function of the same name in MySQL.

 ### unix_timestamp